Pleasing Ways Exposes the Danger of Folly

 When the Lord is pleased with someone’s ways, He can turn even enemies into peace.

-7 When a man’s ways please Yahweh, he makes even his enemies to be at peace with him.
+7 When a man’s ways please the LORD, He makes even the man’s enemies live at peace with him.

 When the Lord is pleased with someone’s ways, He can turn even enemies into peace.